Picnics and sandwiches go hand in hand. After all, there is nothing more portable than your favourite fillings between bread.

 I’m of two minds about this, and while it has merit, it is a preference thing.
 If you like toasted bread, toast away.
 Drying the bread through toasting will help prevent any sogginess and give your sandwich a different spin with a crisp texture.

 If you don’t like toasted bread, only toast lightly.
-You could also opt for properly toasted sandwiches and wrap in foil to keep them warm.
+You could also opt for properly toasted sandwiches and wrap them in foil to keep them warm.

 Forget Bread All Together

-Look to hearty, sturdy and pliable greens such as kale, chard or collard leaves to use as a wrap alternative.
-The large, sturdy leaves make great wraps, are a colourful way to serve your favourite sandwich fillings and are so healthy.
+The large, sturdy leaves make great wraps, are a colorful way to serve your favorite sandwich fillings, and are healthy.
 Think of them as a sandwich-style summer spring roll.
 They’ll also never go soggy on you.

 Not convinced about using robust green leaves as a bread alternative to combat soggy sandwich syndrome, look to the tortilla.
-Use a large soft tortilla, either flour or corn tortilla as a sandwich wrap.
-Tortillas stand up to moisture much better than bread and are a very portable way to serve sandwiches.
-Serve them whole or cut them down into pinwheel style for finger sandwiches.
-These raw veggie wraps are a perfect example of a lunch option that will never go soggy.
+Use a large, soft flour or corn tortilla as a sandwich wrap.
+Tortillas stand up to moisture much better than bread and are a portable way to serve sandwiches.

 Use Dry Sandwich Fillings